 Here are a few random thoughts from this crazy week…

-- Your comments on Tuesday (my assistant Jill posted that for me) and all your emails have blessed me more than I can express to you, thank you for lifting me up my dear reader friends, I love you all and pray often for YOUR prayer requests.
+- Your comments on Tuesday (my assistant Jill posted that for me) and all of your emails have blessed me more than I can express to you, thank you for lifting me up my dear reader friends, I love you all and pray often for YOUR prayer requests.
 One reader friend sent a Scripture that was so comforting, it was the first one I thought of when Mom's pastor asked which readings we wanted at the funeral: 1 Thessalonians 4:13-18.
 (Look it up!)
 Thank you Patti O. 🙂

 - Our friends have been amazing, praying for us constantly, bringing us food, helping with the kids, and just being there.
 Both Jill and Nancy let me wail into the phone soon after I found out, and I'll never forget Mary Jo praying with me when I was on the way and almost to the hospital to see Mom after she passed.
 I was an uncontrollable mess and her prayer really calmed me and gave me strength for what was ahead.